 Assessment: 100% Continuous Assessment

-The summer school programme will be delivered through onsite experiential learning at the Ferrycarrig Ringwork, in the Irish National Heritage Park, Ferrycarrig, County Wexford.
-This course will cover human and comparative osteology, determining sex, approximate age at death, living stature, identifying palaeopathological conditions and understanding how these techniques are used in archaeological and forensic contexts
+The summer school programme will be delivered at the campus of the Irish Archaeology Field School/Irish Heritage School in Birr, County Offaly.
+This course will cover human and comparative osteology, determining sex, approximate age at death, living stature, identifying palaeopathological conditions and understanding how these techniques are used in archaeological and forensic contexts.

 SEMESTER 2